babel/minify/packages/babel-plugin-transform-regexp-constructors/README.md

 # babel-plugin-transform-regexp-constructors

-This changes RegExp constructors into literals if and only if the RegExp arguments are string literals.
+This changes RegExp constructors into literals if the RegExp arguments are strings.

 ## Example